 Take an organized tour to taste sake in Japan

 If you just want to taste sake with an explanation of how sake is made, then it’s easy to arrange a sake-tasting tour.
-Japan provides great sake brewery tours – and we’ve outlined the sake trips and tours here.
+Japan has great sake brewery tours – and we’ve outlined the sake trips and tours here.

 Take a Sake Tour in Japan

-Book a Sake Tasting Tour Hiroshima.
+Book a Sake Tasting Tour from Hiroshima.
 You can now take a guided tour of Saijo, the sake town in Japan from Hiroshima.
 If you’d like to visit Saijo and taste sake but would prefer to do this with a local English-speaking guide – then check out this tour.
 You’ll visit 4-6 sake breweries, have 2 food stops and meet at the Saijo JR station for this 3-hour tour.
 Book your guided tour to Saijo from Hiroshima now!

-If your time is short, you can take a Japan sake tour by visiting a Sake Brewery in Kyoto – this 3-hour tour will visit a large and a small sake brewery including a 400-year-old sake brewery and you’ll also visit Gekkeikan Okura sake museum to gain an understanding the history of sake.
+If your time is short, you can take a Japan sake tour by visiting a Sake Brewery in Kyoto this 3-hour tour will visit a large and a small sake brewery including a 400-year-old sake brewery and you’ll also visit Gekkeikan Okura sake museum to gain an understanding the history of sake.
 Various sake tastings are included and you’ll also get lunch at a local restaurant!
 Check availability and get an instant confirmation here

-Combine visiting the snow monkeys, temples and a sake tasting in Nagano! – meet at the JR Station in Nagano and take a 1-day guided tour to visit Jigokudani or “Hell’s Valley”, home of the Snow Monkeys.
+Combine visiting the snow monkeys, temples and sake tasting in Nagano! – meet at the JR Station in Nagano and take a 1-day guided tour to visit Jigokudani or “Hell’s Valley”, home of the Snow Monkeys.
 You’ll also visit Zenkoji Temple and end your day by visiting a local Japanese sake brewery!
 Book your visit now!

 Visit a Bar to taste sake in Japan